cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 ## Deploying our API to the web, with Cyclic

 We just created a full-fledged RESTful API that could be used to build an e-commerce store for bikes.
-Through this journey, we learnt about servers, HTTP, RESTful APIs, AWS DynamoDB and how Cyclic brings all these technologies together into one using its distinct starter templates.
+Through this journey, we learnt about servers, HTTP, RESTful APIs, AWS DynamoDB, and how Cyclic brings all these technologies together into one using its distinct starter templates.

 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://deploy.cyclic.sh/cyclic-software/tutorial-bikes-api)